RichardAnthonySanchez/odin-todo-list/README.md

    ```bash
    npm start
    ```
-   Visit `http://localhost:3000` in your browser to access the app.
+   Visit `http://localhost:8080` in your browser to access the app.

-## Link to The Odin Project Lesson (Optional)
+## Link to The Odin Project Lesson
 This project is part of a larger curriculum offered by The Odin Project.
 You can find the related lesson here: [The Odin Project - JavaScript Todo List](https://www.theodinproject.com/lessons/node-path-javascript-todo-list)